Dileepsajwan/financial-dashboard/README.md

 - 👁 Viewer → Can only view data
 - 🛠 Admin → Can add, edit, and delete transactions

-Switch roles using the dropdown in the header.
+Switch roles using the dropdown in the Navbar.

 ---